SCP-OMI/Philo/README.md

 ## In case you didn't want to open another tab and look for an already laid out information, I'll give you a watered down version.
 ###	But, before we do so, we need to clarify some **key concepts**
 ---
+**POSIX :**
+---
+While working on this project, you will interact with alot of functions that start with the letter "P" (**p**thread_suffix), that little *p* is short for *POSIX*.
+Now you might be asking yourself, what is POSIX?
+Well in short, POSIX stands for "Portable Operating System interface" which is a set of standards made by IEEE (Institute of Electrical and Electronical Engeneers) to maintain compatibility between Operating Systems.

 **Thread :**
+---
  it's simply the smallest sequence of programmed instructions that can be managed independently by a scheduler, which is a part of the OS.
  > Note1 : Threads are fast, like real fast (this will come handy later).

 **Deadlock :**
+---
- --> Imagine you are two people trying to unscrew two bolts, in order to do that you both need to have two screw drivers (for some reason) with a small caviat, you two can't really communicate.
+Imagine you are two people trying to unscrew two bolts, in order to do that you both need to have two screw drivers (for some reason) with a small caviat, you two can't really communicate.

- --> Now, technically you can complete this task with ease, one of you will take the two screws, unscrew the first bolt and land them to the other.
+Now, technically you can complete this task with ease, one of you will take the two screws, unscrew the first bolt and land them to the other.

- --> But imagine if both of you took one screw driver, now suddently we are in a bad position; since neither of you have enough ressources to complete a task, even though technically you have enough to complete said task.
+But imagine if both of you took one screw driver, now suddently we are in a bad position; since neither of you have enough ressources to complete a task, even though technically you have enough to complete said task.

- --> That's deadlock for you, in other technical (lame) words :
+That's deadlock for you, in other technical (lame) words :

  Is a situation where a set of processes are blocked because each process is holding a resource and waiting for another resource acquired by some other process, leading to no process having enough ressource access to perform a task, halting the whole program; thus *DEADLOCK*

 **Data race : (Race Conditions)**
+---
---> Let's say we have an integer that needs to be incremented to a certain number, we set two threads, each increment that said number by one, something like this :
+Let's say we have an integer that needs to be incremented to a certain number, we set two threads, each increment that said number by one, something like this :

 ```c
 int number = 0;